 VAT in Switzerland

 Switzerland charges Value Added Tax (VAT) on goods and services.
-Additionally, if you are a business owner and revenue exceeds CHF100,000 (around 100,000 USD) per year, you must register for VAT.
+Additionally, if you are a business owner and your revenue exceeds CHF100,000 (around 110,000 USD) per year, you must register for VAT.

-In 2024, the standard VAT tax rate in Switzerland is 8.1%, though there are certain categories that qualify for a reduced rate (2.6%).
-The accommodation VAT rate is is 3.8%.
+In 2025, the standard VAT tax rate in Switzerland is 8.1%, though there are certain categories that qualify for a reduced rate (2.6%).
+The accommodation VAT rate is 3.8%.
 (6)

-Lump-sum taxation is also known as expenditure-based taxation.
-(7) It is a simplified assessment procedure for foreign nationals who are domiciled in Switzerland but are not gainfully employed in the country.
+Lump-sum taxation in Switzerland is also known as expenditure-based taxation.
+(7) It is a simplified assessment procedure for foreign nationals who are domiciled in Switzerland but not gainfully employed in the country.

 It’s worth mentioning that lump-sum taxation is not the same as lump-sum payout tax, which is generally available throughout Switzerland and is a powerful planning tool.
 (8)